-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AMKR The NASDAO Global Select Market
+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AMKR The NASDAQ Global Select Market Indicate by check mark whether the registrant: (1) has filed all repor ts required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934, during the preceding 12 months (or for such

 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934, during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to filing requirements for the past 90 days.
-Yes  No o
+Yes $\square$ No $\square$

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No o
+Yes 🗵 No 🗆

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

+Image accelerated filer

+Accelerated filer

+Non-accelerated filer

-Large accelerated filer Accelerated filer o Non-accelerated filer o Smaller reporting company o Emerging growth company o If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o
+Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+Yes 🗆 No 🗵

-The number of outstanding shares of the registrant's Common Stock as of April 26, 2019 was 239,627,109.
+The number of outstanding shares of the registrant's Common Stock as of July 26, 2019 was 239,704,033.